Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 For large commercial / industrial applications, there is structural metal roofing, usually found on space metal buildings, aluminum reflective coatings, etc. Although these do not meet Cool Roof requirements, they still are more energy efficient than black rubber and asphalt-based roofs.

 For residential and some commercial / retail / restaurant applications there are various styles of Architectural Metal Roofing.
-Usually coated with Kynar / Hylar high-performance coatings (paint) these roofs carry a Cool roof lable and also greatly increase the energy efficiency of you entire home or building.
+Usually coated with Kynar / Hylar high-performance coatings (paint) these roofs carry a Cool roof label and also greatly increase the energy efficiency of your entire home or building.

 Environmental benefits of Cool Roofs:

-IB Roofs as well as other Cool Roofing systems provide enormouse benefits to the environment.
-From reduced CO2 polutions to reduction of roofing material waste going into our landfills, the whole chain of benefits is too complicated to fit into general theme of this article.
-Therefore I will only list the basic environmental benefits here, and will dedicate an entire article to just such topic, as I get more time.
+IB Roofs as well as other Cool Roofing systems provide enormous benefits to the environment.
+From reduced CO2 pollutions to reduction of roofing material waste going into our landfills, the whole chain of benefits is too complicated to fit into a general theme of this article.
+Therefore, I will only list the basic environmental benefits here.

-As a side note, I’ll mention that USA make up about 5% of world’s population, yet we consume 25% of world’s energy.
+As a side note, I’ll mention that USA makes up about 5% of world’s population, yet we consume 25% of the world’s energy.
 It is also estimated that 30% of US energy consumption is just wasted.
-Therefore we (Americans) waste 7.5 percent of worlds entire energy.
+Therefore, we (Americans) waste 7.5% of the worlds entire energy.
 And we wonder why gasoline / oil / electricity is so expensive….

 - PVC roofs last an average of 2 times longer than other flat roofing systems.
-PVC is extremely durable & versitile – therefore rarely needs replacement.
-When you hear that PVC is not recycled bear in mind that most of Pvc-based products are still in service.
+PVC is extremely durable & versatile – therefore rarely needs replacement.
+When you hear that PVC is not recycled bear in mind that most Pvc-based products are still in service.

-- PVC roofs are 99% recyclable and will find use in other application ofter they complete their life-cycle.
-PVC rarely ends up in our landfills, as it is cheaper to recycle it then to dispose of it.
-You will usually see it at landfills as a water-proofign liner that will prevent toxins and polutants from enetering the ground under large piles of junk and waste.
+- PVC roofs are 99% recyclable and will find use in other applications after they complete their life-cycle.
+PVC rarely ends up in our landfills, as it is cheaper to recycle it than to dispose of it.
+You will usually see it at landfill sites as a waterproofing liner that will prevent toxins and pollutants from entering the ground under large piles of junk and waste.

-- Although PVC roofs use fossil fuel as one of its basic components (natural gas – methane, to be exact), the also use chlorine as the 2nd major component – therefore PVC contains 50 less of fossil fuels than other plastics (such as TPO roofs) and do not use and carbon / oil-based products in it.
-Therefore PVC is not directly dependent on foreign oil supply, unlike Epdm / Modified Bitumen / Asphalt / Other Thermoplasics and oil-based products.
+- Although PVC roofs use fossil fuel as one of its basic components (natural gas – methane, to be exact), they also use chlorine as the 2nd major component – therefore PVC contains 50 % less fossil fuels than other plastics (such as TPO roofs) and do not use and carbon / oil-based products in it.
+Therefore PVC is not directly dependent on foreign oil supply, unlike Epdm / Modified Bitumen / Asphalt / Other Thermoplastics and oil-based products.

-- Cool roof properties of PVC (and other cool roofing systems) reduce electricity usage of many commercial / industrial / residential buildings year after year after year.
-As a result, less pollution is emmited into atmosphere.
-In fact if all roofs in the US were cool, we would reduce our nation’s energy use by an average 10% which is now just wasted!
+- Cool roof properties of PVC (and other cool roofing systems) reduce electricity usage of many commercial / industrial / residential buildings year after year.
+As a result, less pollution is emitted into the atmosphere.
+In fact, if all roofs in the US were cool, we would reduce our nation’s energy use by an average 10%, which is now just wasted!